 Personal information is defined by the GDPR as “any information which is related to an identified or identifiable natural person”.
 Information like IP addresses or any other data that can be traced back to a person is required for analytical purposes will require the user’s consent under the GDPR.
 This is why you may have noticed several privacy-compliant websites request consent on tracking personal information when you visit.

 It is important to note that the consent of collecting personal information cannot be preordained or implied like in the form of pre-ticked boxes.
 Instead, the user must choose to opt-in to the collection of data and provide adequate detail on the information being tracked.

 When complying with the GDPR, businesses must also comply with a set of rights with regards to personal information being collected.
 These include:

-This regulation (PECR is applicable in the United Kingdom and non-UK businesses that do business in the UK) deals with unsolicited electronic marketing, which includes things like cold calls, fax, text and emails, etc. PECR does not apply to solicited marketing — or marketing messages that are voluntarily requested.
+The Privacy and Electronic Communications Regulations (PECR) represents the UK's law on how businesses are allowed to market to UK consumers using electronic technology.
+This regulation deals with unsolicited marketing, which includes things like cold calls, fax, text and emails, etc. PECR does not apply to solicited marketing — or marketing messages that are voluntarily requested.
 Even if a person has opted-in for marketing from your businesses, there are still instances that are defined as unsolicited, which would have to comply with PECR.
 As a marketer that relies on email marketing, detailed information on the consent must be provided to the person you are emailing.
 Consent must be received in the form of an action, whether it is written or ticked on a box.